GaloisInc/BESSPIN-Tool-Suite/docs/cwesEvaluation/besspinPhilosophy.md

 to implement the CWE model.
 In more practical terms, the tool creates a scenario where an instance of a particular CWE occurs.
 The tests do not necessarily build a complete exploit model, but a test rather exhibits a glance of the weakness type it enumerates, without implementing a fully unquestionable exploit.

-Besspin tool-suite objective is to evaluate whether weaknesses exist, but does not make any assumptions or statements on how exploitable these weaknesses are.
+Besspin tool-suite's objective is to evaluate whether weaknesses exist, but it does not make any assumptions or statements on how exploitable these weaknesses are.

 Each test runs on top of an OS-backend pair, and the related output gets recorded in a separate report file per test.
 This report contains the stdout/stderr of the target plus any kernel messages, in addition to some tool specific comments and GDB logs if applicable.